 Are we alone in the universe, or might there be other intelligent beings on other planets?
 The Search for Extraterrestrial Intelligence (SETI) program has, for decades, been looking for evidence of extraterrestrial intelligence.
 Suppose that SETI succeeds.
-How will we communicate with the extra-terrestrials?
+How will we communicate with the extraterrestrials?
 Should we use Greek?
 English?
 French?
-Given that humans have enough trouble understanding foreign human languages, extraterrestrials aren't likely to do any better.
+Given that humans have enough trouble understanding foreign human languages, it seems unreasonable to assume that extraterrestrials would do any better.
 Perhaps, then, we can use the same strategy that many traffic signs use: Instead of presenting the information in a specific language, present it by means of images.
-All humans, despite their linguistic differences, understand such images; perhaps they will also be universally understood by sufficiently intelligent extraterrestrials.
-With this hope in mind, the Pioneer 10 and Voyager 1 and 2 spacecraft were sent into space with many images of life on Earth (Drake & Sobel, 1992).
+Such images are universally understood by humans, despite their linguistic differences.
+Perhaps images will also be universally understood by sufficiently intelligent extraterrestrials.
+With this hope in mind, the Pioneer 10 and Voyager 1 and 2 spacecraft were sent into space with many images of life on earth (Drake & Sobel, 1992).

-But if vision is a species-specific user interface, shaped by the selection pressures of a particular ecological niche, it is unlikely that images will have the same interpretation for a civilization near the star Alpha Centauri as they have on Earth.
-Instead, our interfaces will probably differ, and considerable effort will be required to translate between them.
-The difficulty we have communicating with, say, dolphins, suggests how complicated such translation can be.
+But if vision is a species-specific user interface, shaped by the selection pressures of a particular ecological niche, it is unlikely that images will have the same interpretation for a civilization near the star Alpha Centauri as they have on earth.
+It is more likely that our interfaces will differ, and that considerable effort will be required to translate between them (Hoffman, 2007).
+The difficulty we have communicating with, say, dolphins, suggests how difficult such translation can be.
 If SETI does make contact, vision researchers may be at the forefront of efforts to establish reliable means of interstellar communication.